fabferri/vWAN/s2s/README.md

 * The powershell scripts **step01.ps1, step02.ps1** can run simultaneously because do not have dependency.
 * The powershell scripts can be easily changed to support a larger number of sites.

-The article discuss two different cases:
+The article walks through two different cases:
 * CASE1: all the sites advertise via BGP different networks with different ASN
 * CASE2: all the sites advertise via BGP different networks, but two sites, site2 and site3, have the same ASN